Jaus/Summer-2011-Research/readme.txt

 of the final output, so you should redirect stdout to a file to get clean output For example, to run the hybrid method skipping named entities you would enter:

-	> script/run HybridMethod 1 > /path/to/output/file.txt
+	> script/run HybridMethod /path/to/wiki/dump.xml 1 > /path/to/output/file.txt

-	You will have to edit script/run to use the correct path to the Wikipedia dump file on your system.
-I have not included the dump file in the project because of size concerns.
+	You will have to pass the path to the Wikipedia dump file to script/run.
+I have not included the dump file in the project because it is too large; you need to download it yourself.
-The path should go in between the "$1" and "$2" in the script.

 	You can also edit the amount of memory reserved for the JVM using the -Xmx option.
 I had to reduce it from the 3.5G it was using previously because my poor laptop only has 2G;